Adolf Hitler and Bulgarian Tsar Boris III.

 31 March 1940, the Karelian Autonomous Soviet Socialist Republic, as it is called for growth, was transformed into the 12-th Union Soviet Socialist Republic - Karelo-Finnish.
 In August 1940, the Soviet Union accepted the 13, 14, 15 and 16 of the Union Soviet Socialist Republic: the 2 of August 1940 of the USSR formed the Moldavian SSR, and the 3 of August included Lithuania in the USSR , 5 August - Latvia, 6 August - Estonia.
 After the final establishment of the western borders of the USSR, the General Staff of the Red Army began to develop a plan for the defense of the new border.

-19 August 1940, the plan was developed to defeat the units of the Wehrmacht in East Prussia with a blow from the Belostok salient.
-Of the total composition of the Red Army in the 226 divisions and 24 tank brigades, 179 divisions and 14 tank brigades were allocated for operations in the West.
+On August 19, 1940, a plan was developed to defeat the Wehrmacht units in East Prussia with a blow from the Bialystok salient.
+Of the total composition of the Red Army, 226 divisions and 24 tank brigades for operations in the West were allocated 179 divisions and 14 tank brigades.
 107 divisions and 7 tank brigades were allocated to strike from the Bialystok salient to the Baltic coast.
-11 divisions and 3 tank brigades were allocated to the Northern Front, 61 division and 4 tank brigades were assigned to the South-Western division (Lebedev S. Soviet strategic planning on the eve of World War II.
-Part of 1.
-Counteroffensive and preventive attack // http://topwar.ru /37961-sovetskoe-strategicheskoe-planirovanie-nakanune-velikoy-otechestvennoy-voyny-chast-1-kontrnastuplenie-i-preventivnyy-udar.html).
+11 divisions and 3 tank brigades were allocated to the Northern Front, 61 divisions and 4 tank brigades to the South-Western Front (Lebedev S. Soviet strategic planning on the eve of World War II.
+Part 1.
+Counteroffensive and preventive strike // http://topwar.ru /37961-sovetskoe-strategicheskoe-planirovanie-nakanune-velikoy-otechestvennoy-voyny-chast-1-kontrnastuplenie-i-preventivnyy-udar.html).

 1 schema.
 Actions of the Armed Forces of the Red Army in the European theater of operations according to the deployment plan of August 19 from 1940.
 Source: S. Lebedev.
 Soviet strategic planning on the eve of World War II.
 Part of 1.
 Counteroffensive and preemptive strike // http://topwar.ru/37961-sovetskoe-strategicheskoe-planirovanie-nakanune-velikoy-otechestvennoy-voyny-chast-1-kontrnastuplenie-i-preventivnyy-udar.html